fbef0102/Game-Private_Plugin/Tutorial_教學區/English/Server/Install_Other_File/README.md

 			// This feature can alleviate the No Steam logon (code 6) issue (only for players who enter while the feature is enabled).
 			// Enabling this feature will weaken server security, and Family Sharing functionality will be disabled.
-			// Note: Enabling this feature will cause abnormal A2S_INFO results, which can be fixed with this plugin: github.com/lakwsh/l4d2_vomit_fix/blob/master/l4d2_a2s_fix.sp sv_steam_bypass 1
+			// Note: Enabling this feature will cause abnormal A2S_INFO results, which can be fixed with this plugin: github.com/lakwsh/l4d2_vomit_fix/blob/master/l4d2_a2s_fix.sp
+			// Note: Enabling this feature will cause SteamWorks extension not working sv_steam_bypass 1

 			// This cvar from l4dtoolz extension: github.com/lakwsh/l4dtoolz